datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 ## Workflow Execution

 Once the secrets are created, the workflow can be triggered from the DataMasque UI by providing:
-	•	The Database Secret Identifier created above.
+- The Database Secret Identifier created above.
-	•	The deployed Step Function.
+- The deployed Step Function.
-	•	The Source RDS/Aurora Cluster Identifier.
+- The Source RDS/Aurora Cluster Identifier.
-	•	The DataMasque Ruleset for the masking job.
+- The DataMasque Ruleset for the masking job.
-  •	Optional PreferredAZ parameter to deploy the staged DB in a specific AZ.
-To save data transfer costs the staged RDS instance gets created in same AZ where DataMasque instance is running.
+- Optional PreferredAZ parameter to deploy the staged DB in a specific AZ.
+To save data transfer costs the staged RDS instance by default  gets created in same AZ where DataMasque ec2 instance is running.

-Workflow Steps
+Workflow Execution Steps
-	1. Selects the latest available snapshot of the source database.
+- Selects the latest available snapshot of the source database.
 If none exist, it creates a new snapshot.
-	2. Restores an RDS instance or Aurora cluster from the snapshot in the same AWS account.
+- Restores an RDS instance or Aurora cluster from the snapshot in the same AWS account.
-	3. Creates a temporary DataMasque connection to the staged database.
+- Creates a temporary DataMasque connection to the staged database.
-	4. Executes the masking job using the specified ruleset.
+- Executes the masking job using the specified ruleset.
-	5. Generates a masked snapshot of the staged database.
+- Generates a masked snapshot of the staged database.
-	6. Removes the temporary connection and deletes the staged database.
+- Removes the temporary connection and deletes the staged database.

 	Note: If the Step Function execution fails, the staged database must be manually deleted if it got created by the automation.